GinoKarro/GameServers/README.md

 # Tusk Game Menu Starter

-Simply run this command using Powershell :
+Simply clone the repo and run this command using Powershell :

     #This Starts the menu launcher.
     ./#MenuStarter.ps1